hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 *Note: Copy the ca cert under the cluster2.demo section into a new file bookinfo.ca.cert.*

-## 4﻿.7 Visualize using Service Mesh:
+## 4﻿.7 Visualize using Service Mesh

-Using the Kiali dashboard, observing the graphs of generated traffic.
+Using the Kiali dashboard, observe the graphs of generated traffic.

 The graph below shows services communication, and the locks symbolize mTls protocol.

 ![mTLS Graph](/img/mtls.png)

-The goal of this blog was to guide you through federating SPIRE across two Kubernetes clusters deployed on HPE GreenLake for Private Cloud Enterprise by creating a cluster federated trust domain and federated ClusterSpiffeIDs for your sample application workloads as well as to help you visualize your service mesh through Kiali Dashboard.
+The goal of this blog post was to guide you through federating SPIRE across two Kubernetes clusters deployed on HPE GreenLake for Private Cloud Enterprise.
+It shows you how to do this by creating a cluster federated trust domain and federated ClusterSpiffeIDs for your sample application workloads and **then helps** you visualize your service mesh through Kiali Dashboard